 Primary Duties and Responsibilities

-Serve as a resource, providing recommended courses of action and implementing proposed solutions, for students who face sensitive and complex difficulties because of being historically excluded.
+• Serve as a resource, providing recommended courses of action and implementing proposed solutions to meet our equity goals and objectives.

 Evaluation and Assessment:

 • Coordinate with others regarding comprehensive assessment plans to ensure programs and services meet project objectives.

 • Compile comprehensive summaries and reports of assessment efforts and recommended courses of actions to ensure programs and services are in alignment with established fiscal goals and objectives.

 • Support college-wide efforts and work collaboratively with administrators, faculty, and staff to reduce racial equity gaps, and increase student success and sense of belonging among racially minoritized students.

 • Work closely with the Dean of Equity, Pathways & Inclusion to develop and implement program budgets, strategic planning, and assessment.

 • Prepare and deliver oral and written reports, recommendations and presentations to committees, administration, the Board of Trustees, and external constituencies as needed.

 • Participate in relevant professional development opportunities on and off campus related to equity.

 • Identify grants and/or funds and spaces to match the growth of the Office of Equity, Pathways & Inclusion.